raboof/sbt-reproducible-builds/README.md

 backdoor can be introduced by adding a rogue transitive dependency to this file.
 This issue is tracked under [#84](https://github.com/raboof/sbt-reproducible-builds/issues/84).

+## External interfaces

+This plugin fetches artifacts and attestations to compare against the built artifacts from the configured repositories.

 ## Further recommendations

 Some further recommendations to make your builds more reproducible: